 4 Indicators That You Should Take No Action

--Was it really a diamond?
+- Was it really a diamond?

--Could my ring be repaired or would I need a new one?
+- Could my ring be repaired or would I need a new one?

--Was my diamond nice enough to merit the expense?
+- Was my diamond nice enough to merit the expense?

--How could I be sure an unethical jeweler wouldn’t steal my diamond and replace it with glass?
-Would I be able to tell?
+- How could I be sure an unethical jeweler wouldn’t steal my diamond and replace it with glass?

 I really had hoped to get the ring fixed for our 10th wedding anniversary, and took it to a jeweler a colleague recommended.
 He said he couldn’t tell me anything about the ring because it was too close to Christmas and he wasn’t doing any appraisals.
 I explained I didn’t really want a formal appraisal, and asked my questions.
 He said the setting could not be fixed and that I’d have to buy a new one, but still wouldn’t tell me anything about the diamond.